rehierl/node-tree-outliner/3-basic-design/temporary.md

 does a t1 section need/have a rank?

 * or is this a t2-only property?
-* HTML's approach uses the (arbitrary) rank only internally
+* HTML's approach uses the (arbitrary) rank only t1-internally
-* has no effect whatsoever on any outer section
+* has no impact on any outer section

 <!-- ======================================================================= -->
 ## the h element